ruksi/izakaya/README.md

     - Secret Files: `.env`: copy and edit from `./tatami/.env.example`
     - Health Check Path: `/healthz`
     - Pre-Deploy Command:
-        - `cargo install sqlx-cli --no-default-features --features native-tls,postgres && cargo sqlx migrate run`
+        - `cargo install sqlx-cli --no-default-features --features postgres && cargo sqlx migrate run`
 - Go to https://ryokan-tatami.onrender.com/healthz or whatever
 - After this, the web service will auto deploy when both:
     - files under the `/tatami` change on the `main` branch